 Meals.
-Media meals are not required at all championships.
+Media meals are required at this championship.
 Disbursements should be guided by the budget which was originally submitted by the tournament manager and approved by the NCAA national office.

 Parking.
 Media parking is desired at each site and required at most.
-The media coordinator should determine if it would be more effective to use parking passes or a parking list.
+The media coordinator, in consultation with the facility and host, should determine if it would be more effective to use parking passes or a parking list.
 If passes are used, the host institution must generate them.
 Media shuttle systems may also be used provided any costs are approved in advance by the specific sport committee and NCAA championships staff liaison.

 Work Room.
-If necessary, a media work room should be designated at each site, where media members can file stories following competition.
-The work room should be equipped with telephones, high speed internet lines and/or wireless internet access.
-In addition, the room should have an adequate amount if seating and electrical outlets.
+A media work room should be designated at each site, where media members can file stories, upload photos and video following competition.
+The work room should be equipped with high speed internet lines and/or wireless internet access.
+In addition, the room should have an adequate amount of seating and electrical outlets.

-Each school's media guides and/or postseason guides, along with any materials the host institution distributes (statistics, game notes, quotes, etc.), should be located in this area.
+Each school's media guides and/or postseason guides, along with any materials the host institution distributes (statistics, game notes, quotes, etc.), should be located in or near this area.